 As it was previously mentioned, to struggle the obstacles and survive on the market SMEs can use various help.
 In general, there are several opinions among the experts in the business support system.
 Some experts have doubts about the appropriateness of the support scheme.
 One is speaking for all.
 Sobel (2008) refers to a side effect of the support scheme in order to tend SMEs into the change of their original entrepreneurial activities just because of getting some support.
 On the other hand, for example Moly (2004) sees every SME as an individual entrepreneur whom a tailored help should be offered.

 Parker (2009) stresses that each SME has the right on information but unfortunately not each SME has all available information.
 However, SME can use an appropriate way of help to reduce the lack of information.
 Furthermore, he pointed out the question of first mover and free riders.
 To minimize the first mover's costs and support his/her enthusiasm, a business support tool can be also used.
 Last, but not least, Storey (1994) mentions an essential reason for help and those SMEs present a valuable source of added value and employment.

 The trend of several last years is a phenomenon of business incubator.
 To be more precise business incubation history depends on the destination.
 In Europe it is the history dated back approximately between 70 - 80's of the last century in countries such as United Kingdom, France or Germany (OECD, 1999).
+In the accelerators become popular too.
+Generally, it is difficult to give an exact number of business incubation institutions in the Czech Republic.
+Perhaps, the most accurate number can be found thanks to the Science and Technology Parks Association in the Czech Republic which state currently 43 institutions.
+Unfortunately, some of the incubators existing in the Czech Republic do not fulfill their mission and are likely to be seen as developer projects.

-In the Czech Republic the biggest boom of business incubation model is a task of the last 10 years.
+Czech Republic the biggest boom of business incubation model is a task of the last 10 years.
 First incubation effort appeared in 90's of the last century but the biggest boom has been recognized since 2005.
 In the Czech Republic, business incubators started to appear very often.
-Such development has been accompanied by the development of science parks and in the last few years accelerators become popular too.
-Generally, it is difficult to give an exact number of business incubation institutions in the Czech Republic.
-Perhaps, the most accurate number can be found thanks to and Technology the Science Parks
+Such development has been accompanied by the development of science parks and in the last few years